Biden arrives in Geneva for highly-anticipated Putin meeting

 U.S. Trade Representative Katherine Tai told reporters that the agreement calls for a five-year suspension of the aircraft tariffs, and stressed that it was time to put aside the fight and focus on China’s economic assertiveness.

 “Today’s announcement resolves a longstanding trade irritant in the U.S.-Europe relationship.
-Instead of fighting with one of our closest allies, we are finally coming together against a common threat,”” Tai said.
-“We agreed to work together to challenge and counter China’s non-market practices in this sector in specific ways that reflect our standards for fair competition. “
+Instead of fighting with one of our closest allies, we are finally coming together against a common threat,” Tai said.

 To be certain, the U.S.-EU relationship faces other trade-related friction.
 The continent’s leaders are becoming impatient that Biden has not yet addressed Trump’s 2018 decision to impose import taxes on foreign steel and aluminum.